 While the courts are reluctant to intrude on an employee's spare time (that is, after knock-off time or prior to starting time), they have held that activities that are harmful to the employer's business (such as running a competitive business) may be incompatible with the duty to the employer.
 Basically, a worker should not tell others any details of the employer's profits or losses, customers, special methods or techniques used, or any information about the business that might help a competitor.
 Such insider knowledge is different from any skills, expertise, or general knowledge learnt or developed in the course of employment.

 It is not a breach of the duty for an employee to disclose misconduct by the employer or other events that have occurred in the employment which ought to be disclosed in the public interest but, in so doing, the employee cannot also disclose the employer's trade secrets or misuse confidential information acquired in the employment.
-Under the Whistleblowers Protection Act 1993 (SA), a person who discloses information in the public interest (such as maladministration, corruption, or misconduct) is called a whistleblower.
+Under the Public Interest Disclosure Act 2018 (SA), a person who discloses information in the public interest (such as maladministration, corruption, or misconduct) is called a whistleblower.
 Whistleblowers have protection from victimisation resulting from any disclosure of public interest information although legal advice should be sought before disclosure [see Public Interest Disclosure Act 2018 (SA) ss 5 and 9]..
 In the case of Sutton v State of South Australia (1996) 68 SASR 13 the Supreme Court held that even the Ombudsman could be sued in the unlikely event that he or she victimised anyone for making an appropriate disclosure of public interest information.
-Public interest information is very broadly defined, and includes information about any person doing any unlawful act or any public official wasting resources or money.
+Public interest information is very broadly defined, and includes information that can be considered to be environmental and health information, or public administration information [see s 4].
 A whistleblower who is victimised can take legal action in the courts or can lodge a complaint with the Commissioner for Equal Opportunity, see discrimination.